Central Committee of the Communist Party of the Soviet Union: Gorbachev era: 1985–1991

 Gorbachev's election as General Secretary was the quickest in Soviet history.
 The Politburo recommended Gorbachev to the Central Committee, and the Central Committee approved him.
 The Politburo meeting, which elected Gorbachev to the General Secretaryship, did not include such members as Dinmukhamed Konayev, Volodymyr Shcherbytsky and Vitaly Vorotnikov.
 Of these three, Konayev and Shcherbytsky were Brezhnevites, and Vorotnikov, while not supporting Gorbachev, took it for granted that Gorbachev would succeed Chernenko.
 It is conceivable, according to historian Archie Brown, that Konayev and Shcherbytsky would rather have voted in favour of Viktor Grishin as General Secretary, than Gorbachev.
 At the same meeting, Grishin was asked to chair the commission responsible for Chernenko's funeral; Grishin turned down the offer, claiming that Gorbachev was closer to Chernenko than he was.
 By doing this, he practically signaled his support for Gorbachev's accession to the General Secretaryship.
 Andrei Gromyko, the longtime foreign minister, proposed Gorbachev as a candidate for the General Secretaryship.
 The Politburo and the Central Committee elected Gorbachev as General Secretary unanimously.
 Ryzhkov, in retrospect, claimed that the Soviet system had "created, nursed and formed" Gorbachev, but that "long ago Gorbachev had internally rebelled against the native System."
 In the same vein, Gorbachev's adviser Andrey Grachev, noted that he was a "genetic error of the system."

 Gorbachev's policy of glasnost (literally openness) meant the gradual democratisation of the party.
 Because of this, the role of the Central Committee was strengthened.
 Several old apparatchiks lost their seats to more open-minded officials during the Gorbachev era.
 The plan was to make the Central Committee an organ where discussion took place; and in this Gorbachev succeeded.

 By 1988, several people demanded reform within the Communist Party itself.
 At the 19th Conference, the first party conference held since 1941, several delegates asked for the introduction of term limits, and an end to appointments of officials, and to introduce multi-candidate elections within the party.
 Some called for a maximum of two term-periods in each party body, including the Central Committee, others supported Nikita Khrushchev's policy of compulsory turnover rules, which had been ended by the Brezhnev leadership.
 Other people called for the General Secretary to either be elected by the people, or a "kind of party referendum".
 There was also talk about introducing age limits, and decentralising, and weakening the party's bureaucracy.
 The nomenklatura system came under attack; several delegates asked why the leading party members had rights to a better life, at least materially, and why the leadership was more-or-less untouchable, as they had been under Leonid Brezhnev, even if their incompetence was clear to everyone.
-Other complained that the Soviet working class was given too large a role in party organisation; scientific personnel and other white-collar employees were legally discriminated against.
+Others complained that the Soviet working class was given too large a role in party organisation; scientific personnel and other white-collar employees were legally discriminated against.